-Speak to a specialist whiplash injury lawyer regarding your claim for compensation.
+Speak to a specialist accident compensation lawyer regarding your whiplash injury claim today.

 Whiplash is an injury to the muscle and soft tissue around the neck.